utdata/icj-class/sass/sass-03.md

 In our band website and the structure of our HTML, we can see there is `<div class="container">` that is the parent to all of what is contained in the body.
 There are two other div elements, `<div class="nav">` and `<div class="main">` that are nested inside the container.

 Looking at the CSS file, we have class elements for each of those, as well.
 Let's refactor our SCSS to reflect this nesting so it is more understandable.

-- In the `/src/scss/new-styles.scss` file, nest the `.nav` and `.main` CSS declarations inside of the `.container` declaration.

-Make sure your page is still displaying correctly.
-We haven't changed what the page _looks like_, but we do want to make sure we haven't broken anything.

-- Next, trickle down the DOM tree and focus solely on the .nav selector.
+- Look through the the DOM tree and focus solely on the .nav selector.
 What elements are direct children of this element?
 In `new-styles.scss`, nest the selectors and their properties appropriately.
 - Don't forget you'll no longer need the `.nav` part `.nav h4` if that selector is nested.

-Again, make sure everything is still working.
+Look at your page in the browser to make sure everything is still working.

 - Let's move down to the .main element.
 What elements are first descendants of .main?
 In `new-styles.scss`, nest these selectors accordingly.
-- Do any of first descendents of .nav or .main have descendents with properties?
+- Do any of first descendants of .nav or .main have descendants with properties?
 In `new-style.scss`, nest li and its properties inside of ul.

 Again, make sure nothing is broken on the page display.